-Todaiji Temple - A UNESCO World Heritage Site, Todaiji Temple is one the Seven Great Temples of Japan and is home to the world's largest bronze statue, Daibutsu.
+Todaiji Temple - A UNESCO World Heritage Site, Todaiji Temple is one the Seven Great Temples of Japan and is home to the world's largest bronze statue, Daibutsu, one of the largest bronze Buddha statues in the world.

 Osaka - Osaka, formerly known as Naniwa, is Japan's third largest city and remains the economic powerhouse of the Kansai Region.
-The city is famed for its delicious food and is often referred to as the culinary capital.
-The city also boasts vibrant colours that surround each street, rich history and culture.

 Osaka Castle - Osaka Castle is one of Japan's most famous castles known for sweeping views of the city from its hilltop perch.
 Construction began in 1583 under Toyotomi Hideyoshi, who intended that the castle become the centre of a new, unified Japan under his rule.
+He was a daimyo (feudal lord) who rose to power from a peasant background.
+In the early seventeenth century, the castle fell to Tokugawa leyasu, the first shogun of the Tokugawa Shogunate.
+It was later used as a military armoury during WWII, and was also restored by the government in the late 1990s.

-Day 8-9: Depart Osaka
+Day 8-9: Depart Osaka Meals: B

-Meals: B

-This morning is free at leisure before you transfer to Osaka airport for your return flight home.
+Any time before your flight is at leisure before transferring to the airport for your flight home.

 Please note: Only breakfast is included today.
-Late check-out is not included in our A Week in Japan tour.
-If you wish to book a late check-out for your final day in Osaka, please contact our reservations department who can confirm the additional price and make this arrangement for you, subject to availability at the hotel.
+Late checkout is not included in our A Week in Japan tour.
+If you wish to book a late check-out for your final day in Osaka, please contact our reservations department.

-Transfers: If your flight departs outside of the majority group departure time, you will be transferred to the airport by a shared coach (not with other Wendy Wu Tours passengers).
-If you are on a shared coach transfer, you may have to walk for a few minutes to get to the coach.
+Please note: You may be transferred by shared coach with other passengers who are not part of a Wendy Wu Tours.
+If you are on a shared coach transfer, you may have to walk a few minutes to get to your pick-up point.
+In this case, your guide will distribute transfer tickets in advance.